steadforce/k8s-escape-room/.docs/local.md

 To access the escape room UI in your browser please use [http://localhost/](http://localhost/).

-Broken parts in the study are marked with a red circle.
-Hovering there with your cursor gives you a hint for what you might be looking for.

 ![K8s Escape Room in web](../.images/k8s-escape-room-web-unsolved.png)

 ## Available tools